Your AI powered learning assistant

 To design the bedroom and kitchen walls, existing lines are offset to create a thickness of 4.5 inches.
 This method ensures uniformity in wall dimensions while maintaining structural integrity.

-Bathroom Toilet
+Designing Bathroom and Toilet Layout

 The bathroom measures 10 ft by 6 ft, while the toilet is sized at 10 ft by approximately 4.5 feet.
 To create these spaces effectively, tools like offset, trim, extend, and split operations are utilized for precision in layout design.

-Wall Openings
+Creating Wall Openings for Doors

 To create wall openings, the dimensions of doors are specified: main doors at 3 feet 6 inches wide, kitchen and bedroom doors at 3 feet wide, and bathroom/toilet doors at 2 feet 6 inches.
 The process involves offsetting adjacent wall lines as references before shortening them to match door widths.
 Reference lines are then deleted after adjusting lengths, followed by closing the opening with new line segments if necessary.